natbusa/data-engineering/README.md

 Best way of working:
  - fork the remote common repository from gitlab/github
- - add mutliple remotes to keep track on changes and rebase/marge if necessary
+ - add multiple remotes to keep track on changes and rebase/marge if necessary
  - commit to your remote and pull request to the main repo.

 ## Hardware